|2008-present Professor, Umeå University, Sweden

 - Interfacial chemistry of clay minerals (Jerry Lindholm, Ph.D. student)

-- Isotopic Fractionation of CO2 in minerals (Dmitry Shevela, Research Engineer).
+- Isotopic Fractionation of CO2 (Dmitry Shevela, Research Engineer).
 See Umeå Isotope Geochemistry Laboratory here!

 - Water condensation in unsaturated organic-mineral assemblages (under the User program of the Environmental Sciences Laboratory, PNNL)

-- Catalytic hotspots at mineral surfaces: Scanning Electrochemical Microscopy (Veton Haziri, Erasmus Plus exchange Ph.D.
+- Electrochemistry of gas bubbles (Veton Haziri, Erasmus Plus exchange Ph.D.
 Student)

-- Atmospheric ice nucleation (Allan Bertram, University of British Columbia)
+- Atmospheric ice nucleation (in collaboration with Allan Bertram, University of British Columbia)